AthenZ/k8s-athenz-identity/README.md

 TODOs
 ----

+* Admission controller that enforces initializer for user apps, does not allow random workloads to use the custom volume driver etc.
 * Ordering of initializer configuration and deployment of initializer still matters.
 Will be an upgrade issue.
 Investigate.
 * Dynamic refresh intervals for both control and data plane SIA
 * Deployment strategy for provider callback in the face of network ACLs etc.